 The Cascade poles come with four different tips — boots, mud baskets, snow baskets, and small tips.
 The boot would be useful if hiking in the Utah desert since poles work best with a rubber tip protector when hiking on slick rock trails.

 Other hikers have used them when trail running and on day and multi-day hikes.
 We might be hesitant to use them on hikes abroad, such as two to three-week treks in Nepal, where, if a pole broke, it would be challenging to repair the pole and may be hard to replace during the trip.

 With the snow basket, the Cascade can be used for snowshoeing or backcountry skiing.
-This pole would not be our first choice to use when alpine skiing because of the bulky lower quick lock lever, which could hit your ski edge.
+This pole would not be our first choice to use when alpine skiing because of the bulky lower quick-lock lever, which could hit your ski edge.

-Ultralight through-hikers appreciate the length of this pole.
+Ultralight through-hikers will appreciate the length of this pole.
 If they erect a shelter that requires trekking poles to pitch, the 54-inch maximum length is a good fit.

 There's no question that the Cascade Mountain Tech poles are an excellent value, especially considering the included interchangeable tips.
 These poles are less than half the cost of many mid-range poles and a quarter the cost of our most expensive contenders.
 If you just need a basic trekking pole without too many bells and whistles and you're not looking to break the bank, this is a great pole.

 The Cascade Mountain Tech poles are a good entry-level pole for new hikers and trekkers who are hesitant to invest in a high-end option.
 They aren't as comfortable, versatile, or durable as more expensive options, but for the price, they offer good performance for most hikers.